femiguez/apsimx/README.md

 https://femiguez.github.io/apsimx-docs/

-*Note*: Building the vignettes does not require the presence of APSIM-X as I have recently eliminated the APSIM-X runs in it.
+*Note*: Building the vignettes does not require the presence of APSIM-X as I have recently eliminated the APSIM-X dependency.

-Still, if you want to build the vignettes then use this instead of the second line above:
+Still, if you want to build the vignettes, then use this instead of the second line above:

 > devtools::install_github("femiguez/apsimx", build_vignettes = TRUE,